-Prerequisites: DMA 010-060 or MAT 070 or MAT 003 Tier 2, DRE 097 or RED 090 or ENG 002 or ENG 111
+Prerequisites: DMA 010-060 or MAT 070 or MAT 003 Tier 2 or BSP 4003 Tier 2, DRE 097 or

-Corequisites: AST 111A, DRE 098
+Corequisites: AST 111A

 This course introduces an overall view of modern astronomy.
 Topics include an overview of the solar system, the sun, stars, galaxies, and the larger universe.
 Upon completion, students should be able to demonstrate an understanding of the universe around them.